 Install pip and virtualenv on Windows Virtual Machine

 Pip is a software package manager that allows you to easily install Python dependencies such as libraries, tools, and frameworks.
 You can find the installation instructions for pip on the Python website.
 Virtualenv is a tool that allows you to create separate environments for your Python libraries and dependencies so that they don’t conflict with each other.
 The first step in installing Virtualenv is to install Pip on your Windows virtual server.
 This can be done by navigating to the C:\ folder, opening the Command Prompt, and typing “pip install virtualenv”.

 Once pip and virtualenv have been installed on your Windows VPS, you can start installing Python dependencies.
 The most important thing to remember about installing dependencies on a virtual server is that you need to install them into the virtualenv installation.
 To do this, open the Command Prompt and navigate to the installation directory: To install a dependency, use the following syntax: pip install package

 After installing Python and dependencies using Pip, you can confirm the installation using the Python Interpreter, a built-in feature that can be accessed from the Command Prompt.
 To do this, you’ll need to navigate to the installation directory.
 From there, open the installed Python version Command Prompt and type the following syntax: python.
 You should see the output with the python version if the installation was successful.

 Of course, installing Python on your Windows virtual server isn’t the end of the process.
 You’ll also want to enable and log into the Python Integrated Development Environment so that you can write and run Python code on your server.
 You can do this by navigating the installation directory and double-clicking the IDLE shortcut.
-Keep in mind that virtual server hosting are designed to host multiple applications and services.
-When installing new software on these servers, you might have to uninstall other applications or services to free up space.
+Remember that virtual server hosting is designed to host multiple applications and services.
+To free up space, you might have to uninstall other applications or services when installing new software on these servers.